How to Manage Multiple Clients as a Virtual Assistant Using AI: Complete Framework (2026)

 TRIGGER: Make Scheduler — Every Monday 7:30 AM

-MODULE 1: ClickUp — Get all tasks
+MODULE 1: ClickUp — Get Tasks

-Due date ≤ next Friday
+Filter: Status ≠ Done | Due date ≤ next Friday | All active client lists

-MODULE 2: HTTP — Claude API
+MODULE 2: HTTP → Claude API

-Prompt: Cross-Client Weekly Task Overview (see section 4 prompt library)
+Prompt: Cross-Client Weekly Task Overview (see Section 4 prompt library)

-Input: all tasks from Module 1
+Input: task list from Module 1

-MODULE 3: ClickUp — Create task
+MODULE 3: ClickUp — Create Task

 Name: "Weekly Plan — [week dates]"